Contact Anne Clarkson, email@example.com, 608-206-6317

 —How can my child learn and grow from this technology?

 Humans are learning machines and learn without appearing to try when fully engaged.
 Few kids would say they were learning while playing Pokémon Go.
 But some things they may have learned include knowledge of community spaces (PokéStops and Poké Gyms are linked to public locations) and clearer communication skills (since playing in a group is recommended).

 Clarkson says that parents can shape what children learn from new media and technology by intentionally choosing the games kids can play and talking about or playing them together.
 “You can also let kids be the teacher—admit that you don’t fully understand how to play a game or use a new media and ask your child to guide you,” says Clarkson.
-This approach can give children a sense of accomplishment, and gives both an opportunity to talk in depth.
+This approach can give children a sense of accomplishment, and gives both of you an opportunity to talk in depth.